sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 TrustStorePassword=
 ```

-5. You must ensure ValidateServerCertificate is set to a value of 1.
+5. Ensure that ValidateServerCertificate is set to a value of 1.

 ```
 ValidateServerCertificate=1